d3/d3-path/README.md

 # d3-path

-Say you have some code that draws a circle onto a 2D canvas:
+Say you have some code that draws to a 2D canvas:

 ```js
 function drawCircle(context, radius) {